CloudChef/vmware-exporter/README.md

 # vmware-exporter
-Prometheus exporter integrated with consul for VMWare.
+Prometheus exporter integrated with consul for VMWare vCenter.
+It collects information about individul VM, hosts, datastores, resource pools.
+In the future, vSAN and NSX components will also be supported.

 ## Collectors: